-What should you do if you suddenly find that my company cannot pay its taxes (Corporation Tax, VAT or PAYE)?
-Please note that this can occur in a variety of situations.
-You could find that your contractor limited company cannot pay Corporation Tax.
-It could also be the case that you find your company cannot pay PAYE or VAT.
-If this occurs as a limited company contractor or small business owner and your limited company cannot pay its taxes, you should be aware of your options.
+As a UK contracting professional, what should you do if you suddenly find that my company cannot pay its taxes (Corporation Tax, VAT or PAYE)?
+Basically, the scenario where a contractor cannot pay taxes can occur in a variety of situations.
+Basically, you could find that your contractor limited company cannot pay Corporation Tax by the tax deadline.
+However, it could also be the case that you find your company cannot pay PAYE or VAT by their respective tax deadline.
+Therefore, if this occurs as a limited company contractor or small business owner and your limited company cannot pay its taxes, you should be aware of your options.

-When you are a director and running your own company, it is your responsibility to ensure that your company is well run.
-In addition, one of your director’s duties is to ensure that you pay your company’s taxes in full.
-Besides this, you also need to ensure that you pay your company’s tax liabilities to the tax office on time.
-Therefore, it is important that you do not get into a position where your company cannot pay its taxes, in terms of Corporation Tax, VAT or PAYE.
+When you are a director who runs your own contracting company, it is your responsibility to ensure that your company is well run.
+In addition, one of your director’s duties is to ensure that you pay your company’s contractor taxation liabilities in full.
+Besides this, you also need to ensure that you pay your company’s tax Corporation Tax liabilities to the tax office on time.
+Therefore, it is important that you do not get into a position where your UK contractor company cannot pay taxes in terms of what it owes for Corporation Tax, VAT or PAYE.

 From the outset, it is essential to establish that the UK contractor and the company are two separate legal entities.
-Notably, when you are a company director, you have specific duties.
-One of these is to ensure that you set aside your company’s tax liabilities and do not draw these out for yourself.
-Please note that your company’s funds are not yours to do with as you please.
-This is because your company is a separate legal entity in its own right.
+Indeed, when you are a company director, you have specific duties.
+What’s more, one of these is to ensure that you set aside your company’s tax liabilities and do not draw these out for yourself.
+Therefore, it is key to remember that your company’s funds are not yours to do with as you please.
+In fact, this is because your company is a separate legal entity in its own right.
 Therefore, as an individual, you have your own personal tax liabilities, and your business has its company tax liabilities.

-When your company has its liabilities, you should try to ensure that you do not get into a position where your limited company cannot pay its taxes.
-Key to note, claiming for all of your genuine business expenses helps to reduce your company tax bills.
+When your company has its liabilities, you should try to ensure that you do not get into a position where your company can’t pay its tax bills.
+Therefore, when you claim for all of your genuine business expenses helps to reduce your company tax bills.
 In addition, this also ensures that you are reimbursed for any business expenses you have paid yourself.

 When you draw dividends from your company, drawing too much will leave your company short of its taxes.
-Please note that there are many aspects to paying dividends.
-Notably, these include:
+Indeed, there are many aspects to paying dividends.
+What’s more, these include: